emmastrand/EmmaStrand_Notebook/_posts/2022-01-24-KBay-Bleached-Pairs-16S-Analysis-Mothur.md

 #SBATCH --mail-type=BEGIN,END,FAIL #email you when job starts, stops and/or fails
 #SBATCH --mail-user=emma_strand@uri.edu #your email to send notifications
 #SBATCH --account=putnamlab
-#SBATCH --error="script_error_contigs-T" #if your job fails, the error report will be put in this file
+#SBATCH --error="script_error_contigs" #if your job fails, the error report will be put in this file
-#SBATCH --output="output_script_contigs-T" #once your job is completed, any final job report comments will be put in this file
+#SBATCH --output="output_script_contigs" #once your job is completed, any final job report comments will be put in this file

 source /usr/share/Modules/init/sh # load the module function